UPRM-CIIC4010-S26/pa1-galaga-yerik-n-ian/README.md

 ## Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:

+* Implemented bonus co-op mode with separate P1/P2 lives and a shared score.

+* Added Easy/Medium/Hard difficulty selection.
+Difficulty changes enemy firing and respawn pacing, with Hard mode scaling much more aggressively as score increases.

+* Hard mode gives players triple shot, and DyEnemy enemies have increased health on Hard for balance.